Edward Lucas; New foreword by Norman Davies

 Palgrave Macmillan Trade

-The first edition of The New Cold War was published to great critical acclaim.
-Edward Lucas has established himself as a top expert in the field, appearing on numerous programs, including Lou Dobbs, MSNBC, NBC Nightly News, CNN, and NPR.
+The first edition of The New Cold War was published to great critical acclaim and Edward Lucas has established himself as a top expert in the field, appearing on numerous programs, including Lou Dobbs, MSNBC, NBC Nightly News, CNN, and NPR.

 "Edward Lucas offers a devastating but apt critique of Vladimir Putin’s domestic repression and increasingly aggressive foreign policy.
 This stark and clear-sighted book is an excellent read.
 It makes evident the need for a new Western policy.
 Russia’s political development is one of the key issues of our time."—Anders Åslund, senior fellow, Peterson Institute for International Economics, Washington, D.C.

 "Edward Lucas has written a brilliant and profoundly disturbing study of modern Russia.
 It is the history of rediscovered authoritarianism and the stunning brutality with which the KGB elite returned to power.
 It is also the story of how Western venality and political credulity made this possible and placed the security of Europe at risk.
 Above all, this is the tale of how President Putin methodically destroyed the vestiges of democracy in Russia and launched a New Cold War against the West.
 It is difficult to overstate the importance of Edward Lucas's latest work for US and European policymakers."—Bruce P. Jackson, President, Project on Transitional Democracies